 While traditional psychoanalytic

 and counseling often focus on past events, Reality Therapy and Choice theory solutions lie in the present and the future.
-Practitioners of Reality Therapy may visit the past but never
+The focus of the practitioner of Reality Therapy is to learn

 what needs to be learned about the past but to move as quickly as feasible to empowering the client to satisfy his or her needs and wants in the present and in the future.
 The

-behavior motivating enough to seek therapy).
+behavior motivating enough to seek therapy.
 In many cases the therapist must press the client to examine the effects of his behavior, but it is important that the judgment be made by

 the client and not the therapist.